for Veterans and the Public

 - going to regular doctor appointments

-- following your doctor's lifestyle recommendations such as alcohol or tobacco, because reducing further damage to your liver is crucial
+- following your doctor's lifestyle recommendations such as avoidance of alcohol or tobacco, because reducing further damage to your liver is crucial

 - attaining or maintaining a healthy BMI